 Public Meeting Guidelines

-- Panel public meetings are usually held twice per month (excluding January) in Council’s Dee Why Chambers at 725 Pittwater Road, Dee Why.
+- Panel public meetings are usually held twice per month (excluding January).
 Anyone may attend.
 Agendas are available on Council’s website, usually five days prior.
 Due to the COVID-19 crisis, meetings are currently held via audio and teleconferencing.

 - The Panel is bound by the Code of Conduct for Local Planning Panel Members approved by the Minister for Planning.
 As required by the Code, Panel members must sign a declaration disclosing whether they have a conflict of interest in relation to any matter on the agenda for a public meeting.
 After the meeting, the declarations will be published on Council’s website.